m-crown/OMEinfo/README.md

 ### Running OMEinfo with locally stored geoTIFF files

-By default, OMEinfo runs analyses with a version of the data packet stored in the cloud (currently, an AWS S3 bucket).
+By default, OMEinfo runs analyses with a version of the data packet stored in the cloud (currently, via Figshare).
 It is also possible to run OMEinfo using a locally stored version of the data packet, should the remote version become unavailable.

 For the Dash app, build as normal, or download from Docker hub, and change directory to the location where the local version of the data packet is stored.
 On execution add the following parameters: